 Archive: This is a feature primarily on Instagram where users can access previous stories after 24 hours when they disappear from their followers' home page.
-Snapchat has a similar feature where users can save their stories before or after posting to their friends.
-The media will then save to their Snapchat "Memories" which are always available for a user to look back on.
+Snapchat has a feature similar to an archive where users can save their stories before or after posting to their friends.
+The media will then save to their Snapchat "memories" which are always available for a user to look back on.

-Ask.fm: An app where users can ask and answer others' questions with the option of doing so anonymously.
+Ask.fm (app): An app (and website) where users can ask and answer others' questions with the option of doing so anonymously.